Best Things to Do in Granada, Spain

 Study science with the family at the Parque de las Ciencias

-Granada is at the foot of the Sierra Nevada.
-If you’re in the area and enjoy hiking, one of the best things to do in Granada is to hike this mountain range.
-You can fill your lungs with cool air and work your leg muscles during a day-long trek.
+The city of Granada lies at the foot of the Sierra Nevada Mountains.
+If you’re in the area and looking for fun outdoor activities, one of the most popular things to do in Granada is to go hiking in this mountain range.
+Take a day out of the city and enjoy filling your lungs with the fresh mountain air while getting a solid workout.

 Sierra Nevada

-If you don’t feel tempted to exercise, there are also off-road tours of the mountains in four-wheel-drive vehicles.
+Don’t feel tempted to exercise?
+There are also off-road tours of the mountains in four-wheel-drive vehicles.
 While you get to rest your feet, be prepared to bounce around as you ride over the rugged terrain.

-Make sure that you set aside enough time for your trip to the mountains.
-These trips vary between short excursions in 4WD vehicles to full-day hikes through the mountainous terrain.
+Make sure that you set aside enough time for your trip to the Sierra Nevada Mountains.
+These trips vary from short excursions in 4WD vehicles to full-day hikes through the mountainous terrain.

-End your trip with a tapas-hopping tour of Granada
+End your trip with a tapas-hopping tour in the Centro

 Spanish Tapas

-You can start in Albaicin and work your way through the rest of Granada.
+You can start your tapas-tasting tour in the Albaicin and work your way through the rest of Granada.
 You can also find some interesting appetizers in the Gypsy Quarter at the top of the hill.

-• Catalonia Granada: A value-laden choice sitting in a prime location in the Granada city centre.
-Rooms are spotless and modern with select rooms offering a relaxing private terrace for guests.
+• Catalonia Granada: A value-laden choice sitting in a prime location in the city center.
+The rooms here are spotless and modern, with select rooms offering a relaxing private terrace for guests.

 • Hotel Santa Isabel La Real: A charming hotel situated in a historical building within Granada Old Town.
-Rooms offer a glimpse into typical Andalusian home design with their rich wooden finishes and tiled floors.
+The rooms offer a glimpse into typical Andalusian home design with their rich wooden finishes and tiled floors.

-• Eurostars Catedral: This fantastic mid-range hotel ups the style game in Granada with its ultra-modern furnishings and wealth of guest amenities including a gym, spa & Turkish bath.
+• Eurostars Catedral: This fantastic mid-range hotel ups the style game in Granada with its ultra-modern furnishings and wealth of guest amenities, including a gym, spa, and Turkish bath.
 Granada Cathedral is just minutes away by foot.

 • Hospes Palacio de los Patos: Occupying a former 19th-century palace, this luxury hotel is among the top picks in Granada for anyone looking to add a dash of sophistication to their stay in the city.
 Luxurious extras here include a sauna, Turkish bath, indoor pool, and massage service.